Loan Prediction App

 - Deployment: Render

 Flask was chosen for frontend as it was a popular app building framework for Python.
 RDS was chosen for the database as it is also a popular platform to deploy database.
 MariaDB variant was chosen due to my own familiarity.
-AutoGluon was chosen as the AutoML framework due to its popularity.
+AutoGluon was chosen for its robust ensemble methods and ease of baseline benchmarking.
 Render was chosen as the deployment platform due to its low cost, and it includes recent Python libraries.

 Architecture